flyingcircusio/doc/src/guide/api/types.md

 ## User permissions

-Permissions are assigned to users (human and service) on a per-project basis and control the access level that users have to login and interact with virtual machines and other services.
+Permissions are assigned to users (human and service) on a per-resource group basis and control the access level that users have to login and interact with virtual machines and other services.